-Inclement Weather: if AMS has decided to close due to inclement or pending

-  inclement weather, teachers will contact each student to move the lesson to the

-  online platform.
-Teachers will contact families using their “preferred method of

-  contact” as indicated on the student’s registration and form.
-A decision will be

-  made between noon and 2pm and based on current and predicted weather and road

-  conditions, or a later decision will be made if conditions worsen after opening.

-  Closures will also be announced on our Facebook Page and on AMS voicemail

-  greeting message.
-Public school cancellation/closure does not automatically mean

-  AMS is closed.
+Inclement Weather: if Andrea's Music Studio has decided to close due to inclement or pending inclement weather, teachers will contact each student to move the lesson to the ONLINE PLATFORM.
+Teachers will contact families using the contact details they have on file.
+A decision will be made between noon and 2pm and based on current and predicted weather and road conditions, or a later decision will be made if conditions worsen after opening.
+Public school cancellation/closure does NOT automatically mean Andrea's Music Studio is closed.

 There will be no makeup lessons offered for snow day cancellations.

 There will be no refunds or lesson credits for cancelled lessons due to inclement weather.

 If your teacher cancels a lesson, you will receive a lesson credit on your account* OR the teacher may have the option for the student to make up the lesson at a time convenient for both teacher and student.